 Making Your Payments Lower

-Are achieving lower payments and an improved rate your main refinance goals?
-Then a good choice may be a low fixed-rate loan.
-An ARM (Adjustable Rate Mortgage) or a high fixed rate mortgage are loans that you may want to refinance.
-Even when interest rates rise, a fixed rate mortgage loan will stay at the same, low interest rate, unlike an ARM.
-If you are expecting to stay in your home for at least five more years, a fixed-rate loan may be a particulary good option for you.
-But if you do plan to sell your home more quickly, you should consider an ARM with a low initial rate to get reduced mortgage payments.
+Are achieving better mortgage payments and a lower rate your main reasons for refinancing?
+If so, a good choice may be a low fixed-rate loan.
+An ARM (Adjustable Rate Mortgage) or a fixed mortgage with a high rate are loans that you might want to refinance.
+Even when interest rates rise, a fixed-rate mortgage loan will remain at the same, low interest rate, unlike an ARM.
+If you are expecting to live in your home for at least five more years, a fixed-rate loan may be a particulary good option for you.
+But if you do expect to sell your home more quickly, you should consider an ARM with a low initial rate in order to achieve reduced mortgage payments.

 Getting Out some Cash